Xilinx/PYNQ/docs/source/8_iop_code.rst

 .. code-block:: c

-   void configureSwitch(char pin0, char pin1, char pin2, char pin3, char pin4, \
+   void config_pmod_switch(char pin0, char pin1, char pin2, char pin3, char pin4, \
        char pin5, char pin6, char pin7);

 While each parameter is a "char" only the lower 4-bits are currently used to configure each pin.